logiqai/docs/log-management/logiqctl/README.md

 ---
-description: The LOGIQ command line toolkit
+description: The Apica Ascent command line toolkit
 ---

-# logiqctl
+# apicactl

-The LOGIQ command line toolkit, logiqctl, allows you to run commands against LOGIQ Observability stack.
+The Apica Ascent command line toolkit, apicactl, allows you to run commands against Apica Ascent Observability stack.

 You can&#x20;